Boost Rebalance Relax

 Luxury Reflexology 75 Minutes £55

-Hot Foot Cleanse, Full Reflexology Treatment blending with Lower Leg Massage using Luxurious Organic Products
+Hot Foot Cleanse, Full Reflexology Treatment blending with a choice of Lower Leg Massage with the DoTerra Emotional Aromatherapy Products

 Ultimate Healing Reflexology 90 Minutes £65

-Hot Foot Cleanse, Reiki and Reiki infused Full Reflexology Treatment with Lower Leg Massage using Luxurious Organic Products concluding with Reiki.
+Hot Foot Cleanse, Reiki and Reiki infused Full Reflexology Treatment with full Leg Massage or Emmett with DoTerra Emotional Aromatherapy Products concluding with Reiki Balancing.

 Relax Detox Energise Rebalance Boost